acn-sbuad/avanade-workshop/task1.md

 ---

-## Task 1 - Creating an Azure Function with an HTTP trigger
+## Creating an Azure Function with an HTTP trigger

 ### Set up the Azure Function App
 The Azure Functions extension in VS Code lets you create a function app project, along with your first function.